visit-dav/visit/src/doc/cli_manual/functions.rst

   LongFileName(filename) -> string

-filename : type
+filename : string
     A string object containing the short filename to expand.

-return value : integer
+return type : string
     The LongFileName function returns a string.
-    Notes:
 This function returns the input argument unless you are on the Windows platform.

 **Description:**